devshans/DropBot/README.md

 Optional features:
 db![option]
 Description
 -----------------------
-db!                   : Uses the default command for choosing a drop location ("db!drop") db!drop / db!fortnite : Randomly choose a Fortnite location to drop based on server settings. db!apex               : Randomly choose an Apex Legends location to drop based on server settings. db!mute               : Mutes DropBot audio in voice channel. db!unmute             : Unmutes DropBot audio.
+db!drop  /  db!       : Uses the default game location for randomly choosing a drop location.
+Change with "db!default" db!default [game]     : Sets the default game for "db!drop" and "db!" commands.
+Legal options are "apex" and "fortnite". db!fortnite           : Randomly choose a Fortnite location to drop based on server settings. db!apex               : Randomly choose an Apex Legends location to drop based on server settings. db!mute               : Mutes DropBot audio in voice channel. db!unmute             : Unmutes DropBot audio.
 Requires user to be in a voice channel.